tommyvct/FigureHub_3350/README.md

 	Tap any budget on the list will direct to the **View Budget Category** page.

-	* The total amount and the amount has spent for a budget are visualized together in pie chart form for user viewing purpose.
+	* The total amount and the amount has spent for a budget are visualized together in a pie chart for user viewing purpose.
 	* Update a budget category: tap the button at the bottom allows user to re-enter all the info of a budget category in the **Update Budget Category** page.

 6. **Transactions** page aims to record each transaction the user made.
 The add button brings the user to **Add Transaction** page, which brings up a form that requires input.